mainej/schema-voyager/doc/annotation.md

 With this terminology in hand, it's time to learn how to annotate your schema.

-To annotate you add supplemental properties, most of which are in the `:db.schema` namespace, directly to attributes.
+To annotate you add supplemental properties–most of which are in the `:db.schema` namespace–directly to attributes.

 For example, suppose you've installed the following schema for people's names.
 ```clojure